Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 There should be two sliders in this example: The animation duration and the width of the fading gradient.

-If your effect supports GNOME Shell 3.3x _and_ GNOME Shell 40+, you will have to provide two `*.ui` files for this.
+If your effect supports GNOME Shell 3.3x _and_ GNOME Shell 40+, you will have to provide three `*.ui` files for this.
 This is because starting with GNOME Shell 40, the preference dialog uses GTK4, before it used to use GTK3.
-Usually, there are only a few minor differences between the two files.
+Starting with GNOME Shell 42, it uses `libadwaita` which requires different UI files again.
 We will load the respective file in the `getPreferences()` method of your new effect class.

-Just save the code below to `resources/ui/gtk3/SimpleFade.ui` and `resources/ui/gtk4/SimpleFade.ui` respectively.
+Just save the code below to `resources/ui/gtk3/SimpleFade.ui`, `resources/ui/gtk4/SimpleFade.ui`, and `resources/ui/adw/SimpleFade.ui` respectively.
 Remember to replace any occurrence of `simple-fade` with your effect's nick-name!

 <details>